rrazvd/bbb-face-recognizer/README.md

 Now is needed to generate a model through `model_generator.py` script.

-Upon successful execution, the accuracy and confusion matrix of train and validation will be presented, and a directory will be created in the root with the following structure:
+Upon successful execution, the accuracy and confusion matrix of train and validation will be presented, and a directory will be created in the `src` folder with the following structure:

 ```
 model_files